C-polynomials and LC-functions: towards a generalization of the Hurwitz zeta function: The LC-Function

-From (\ref{eqt4.4}) and (\ref{eqt4.2}) we have $t^{(z-1,f)}=S_{p_{f}}(t,z-1)$.
-In every compact disk $|z|\leq M$ and for every $t\geq1$, we have according to \Cref{lem3.2}.(ii).(a) where $r_{0}\in (r_{f},r)$ is an arbitrary real number.
-Since the integral $\int_{1}^{+\infty}\frac{t^{M-1}}{e^{t}-1}\diff{t}$ converges, hence by holomorphy under the integral sign, the function $\int_{1}^{+\infty}w(z,t)\diff{t}$ is entire. \end{proof} We turn now to the LC-function formula stated in the next \Cref{thm5.7}.
+From (\ref{eqt4.4}) and (\ref{eqt4.2}) we can write $t^{(z-1,\underline{f})}=S_{p_{\underline{f}}}(t,z-1)$.
+Within every compact disk $|z|\leq M$ ($M>0$) and for each $t\geq1$, \Cref{lem3.2}.(ii).(a) implies that where $r_{0}\in (r_{f},r)$ is an arbitrary real number and the constant $K_M$ is independent of $z$.
+Given that the integral $\int_{1}^{+\infty}\frac{t^{M-1}}{e^{t}-1}\diff{t}$ converges, holomorphy under the integral sign ensures that $\int_{1}^{+\infty}w(z,t)\diff{t}$ is an entire function. \end{proof} We turn now to the LC-function formula stated in the next \Cref{thm5.7}.
 The proof is written in the same spirit as for the Hurwitz's formula established in (\cite{Apostol}, chapter 12, pages 256-259).
-First, we present the following lemma which is proved in the same reference. \begin{lemma} Let $S(\lambda)$ denote the region that remains when we remove from the s-plane all open circular disks of radius $\lambda$, $0<\lambda<\pi$, with centers at $s=2i n\pi$, $n\in\mathbb{Z}$.
-Then if $0<a\leq 1$ the function is bounded in $S(\lambda)$. $($the bound depends on $\lambda$.$)$ \end{lemma}
+First, we present the following lemma which is proved in the same reference.